bastiankoetsier/navigation/readme.md

 ```

 ### Laravel user
-If you´re using the Laravel framework, you all you  have to do is reference the service provider and you are ready to go !
+If you´re using the Laravel framework, all you  have to do is reference the service provider and you are ready to go !
 ```php
 // app/config/app.php